 My Plans To Educate Others About Social-Emotional Learning

 As I’ve stated before in my introduction, I truly believe that SEL should be considered equally as important as academic learning.
 Why?
-Because, again, social-emotional learning matters for not only for us as individuals, but also for us as a world community.
-Therefore, I will use the wellness section of my blog to make more posts about this type of development.
-I’ll also provide caregivers with ways they can promote and encourage it.
-In the future I plan to write about topics like self-regulation, behavior, and mindfulness in preschool.
+Because, again, social-emotional learning matters not only for us as individuals, but also for us as a world community.
+If you want to learn 5 ways to encourage SEL in young children click here.